 The business network LinkedIn plays an increasingly important role in social recruiting and employer branding.
-Through smart content marketing you generate new leads via the platform and transform strenuous cold calling into strategic social selling.
-Today, I will show you how you can make the most of the B2B area of LinkedIn you profit.
+Through clever content marketing, you can generate new leads via the platform and turn strenuous cold calling into strategic social selling.
+Today I'll show you how you can profit from LinkedIn , especially in the B2B sector.

-Since 2003, the US platform has been offering exchange on an international level and is now part of Microsoft.
-Global has LinkedIn more than 600 million members: With about 14 million in the DACH region, the DACH region is LinkedIn on the heels of its German competitor XING.
-LinkedIn Marketing therefore plays an important role in the communication strategy and employer branding for many companies.
-Despite features similar to those in Facebook, members in LinkedIn increasingly focus on specialist topics and discuss news from their industry.
-Colourful pictures and funny videos remain rather the exception.
+The US platform has been offering exchanges on an international level since 2003 and is now part of Microsoft.
+Globally, LinkedIn has more than 600 million members: with around 14 million in the DACH region, LinkedIn is hot on the heels of its German competitor XING.
+Linkedin Marketing therefore plays an important role for many companies in their communication strategy and for employer branding.
+Despite similar functions to Facebook, members on LinkedIn focus more on specialist topics and discuss news from their industry.
+Colorful pictures and funny videos tend to remain the exception.

-It is therefore appropriate to maintain a platform-independent presence.
-On a company blog, for example, the published content is permanently preserved and accessible without any hurdles.
-From there you can easily distribute it to various online platforms.
+It is therefore advisable to maintain a platform-independent presence.
+On a company blog, for example, the published content remains permanently intact and is accessible without hurdles.
+From there, you can easily distribute it to various online platforms.

-There are four variants on the platform fee-based premium memberships:
+There are four variants of paid premium memberships on the platform:

-- Career: Applicants can specifically draw the attention of personnel specialists to themselves in order to find a new job.
+- Career: Applicants can specifically attract the attention of recruiters in order to find a new job.

-- Business: Users can expand their network without restriction and, for example, write to non-contacts.
+- Business: users can expand their network without restrictions and, for example, write to non-contacts.
 They also get access to business insights and online video courses.

-- Sales: With the Sales Navigator, sales specialists in their growing network can keep track of the situation, generate more efficient leads for their social selling and find contacts in the target market more easily.
+- Sales: With the Sales Navigator, sales specialists keep track of their growing network, generate leads for their social selling more efficiently and find contacts in the target market more easily.

 The faces behind your company

-If the colleagues are interested but uncertain, training courses are available, Guidelines and contact persons in the company.
-In this way, the company can convey in a targeted manner how the employees may appear.
+If colleagues are interested but unsure, training courses, guidelines and contact persons within the company can be used.
+In this way, the company can specifically communicate how the employees are allowed to appear.
 At all times, it should be transparently recognizable that it is not the company itself that is communicating.
-At the same time, it is important to sensitize the employees not to divulge any company secrets or violate competition law.
+At the same time, employees must be made aware not to divulge company secrets or violate competition law.

-The company's content can be more widely distributed by its own employees.
-If a colleague shares the company mail, the content reaches a whole new target group.
-In addition, the contribution is perceived as less promotional if the employees recommend it and not the company.
-Employees can publish industry-relevant content and answer special questions.
-Those who save it as a source of information may also appeal to them when it comes to buying a product.
+Through your own employees, the company's content can be distributed more broadly.
+If a colleague shares the company post, the content reaches a whole new target group.
+In addition, the post is perceived as less promotional when employees recommend it rather than the company.
+Employees can post industry-relevant content and answer specific questions.
+If you save them as a source of information, you might also approach them about buying a product.

 LinkedIn as a source of information for B2B content

-The trick is to provide individually tailored content for all those involved in the buying process and to build trust.
-The entire range of content machines can be used to communicate complex information in a clear and understandable way: from blog posts and infographics to whitepapers, videos and e-books.
+The great art is to provide individually suitable content for all those involved in the buying process and to build trust.
+The entire range of content formats can be used to convey complex information in a clear manner: from blog articles and infographics to white papers, videos and e-books.

-A managing director is interested in the "big picture", while the engineer or IT specialist can handle a large amount of expertise and details.
-What they all have in common is that they are looking for high-quality and helpful content.
-Since people have different preferences when it comes to formats, a carefully chosen mix of texts, infographics, pictures and videos is the best choice.
-Particularly popular are current and relevant topics, which are presented in pleasantly readable and thoroughly researched articles tailored to the target group.
+A CEO is interested in the "big picture", while the engineer or IT specialist can use a great deal of expertise and detail.
+What they all have in common is that they are looking for high-quality, helpful content.
+Since people have different preferences when it comes to formats, a carefully chosen mix of text, infographics, images and videos is a good idea.
+Current and relevant topics that are prepared in pleasantly readable and thoroughly researched articles tailored to the target group are particularly popular.

-As on many other social media platforms, you will notice that posts with pictures attract more interest.
-Even a text that is written in an understandable and entertaining way is hard to beat a video or an infographic that can be grasped at a glance.
+As on many other social media platforms, you'll notice that posts with images attract more interest.
+Even a well-written and entertaining text is difficult to compete with a video or an infographic that can be grasped at a glance.

 LinkedIn in social recruiting

-If you create a company LinkedInprofile, the employees are visible and approachable as ambassadors of the company.
-With a meaningful company profile the employer brand can be strengthened and in Active Sourcing especially latent job seekers can be addressed, which is especially useful for "Shortage calls" offers.
+If you create a Linkedin company profile, the employees are visible and approachable as ambassadors of the company.
+With a meaningful company profile, the employer brand can be strengthened and in active sourcing, especially latent job seekers can be addressed, which is particularly useful for "shortage occupations".
 First analyse who your target group is.
-Very young people are less LinkedInrepresented, so your search for trainees on Instagram or Snapchat will be more successful.
+Very young people are less represented on LinkedIn , so your search for trainees on Instagram or Snapchat promises more success.

-Two examples: In a short video, an employee shows how logistics works in the company.
+Two examples: In a short video, an employee shows how logistics work in the company.
 Or: In a review of the summer party, the company tells how they celebrated together.
-In this way you show competence and the personal face of your company.
+This way you show competence and the personal face of your company.

-Content with added value and the clever side view of the competitors
+Content with added value and a clever sideways glance at competitors

-The right format and cleverly chosen hashtags are not always enough to arouse lasting interest.
-Think carefully about who you want to reach with your content.
+The right format and cleverly chosen hashtags are not always enough to generate lasting interest.
+Consider in advance exactly who you want to reach with your content.
 Which topic offers your target group added value and new food for thought?
-Is your content credible, up-to-date and relevant?
-Without immediately becoming a copyat, it doesn't hurt to look left and right.
-What content and formats are your competitors successful with and which contributions quickly disappear into oblivion?
-Learn from your successes and failures - and watch the competition.
+Is your content credible, current and relevant?
+Without becoming a copycat, it doesn't hurt to take a look left and right.
+Which content and formats are your competitors successful with and which contributions quickly disappear into oblivion?
+Learn from your successes and failures - and observe the competition.

-Again and again, the question arises at what time of day contributions achieve the most success and how often they should be posted.
-Regular posts are a LinkedIngood idea, although a daily rhythm is not mandatory.
-Two to three good posts a week can be enough.
+The question always arises at what time of day posts achieve the most success and how often should be posted.
+For LinkedIn , regular posts are a good idea, although a daily rhythm is not mandatory.
+Two to three good posts a week can be sufficient.

-Whether your target group reacts more strongly in the morning or in the afternoon, more on Wednesday or Thursday, you can try out in the sense of "learning by doing".
-Nevertheless, it turns out that contributions in the morning, in the evening or during the lunch break meet with slightly more response than publications at 6:00 am or on the weekend.
+Whether your target group reacts more in the morning or in the afternoon, on Wednesday or on Thursday, you can try out in the sense of "learning by doing".
+Nevertheless, it has been shown that posts in the morning, evening or during the lunch break meet with slightly more response than publications at 6:00 a.m. or on the weekend.

-Pay attention to quality rather than quantity in the contributions.
-You can also acquire expert status by regularly sharing and curating articles by others, i.e. content curation...is running.
-This makes your presence an important source of quality content for your industry and your subject matter.
-Of course, you should not distribute other people's contributions unseen, because you want to offer your network high quality and added value.
+Look for quality rather than quantity in your articles.
+You can also build your status as an expert by regularly sharing and curating other people's articles, i.e. content curation.
+This will make your presence an important source of quality content for your industry and subject matter.
+Of course, you should not redistribute other people's articles unseen, because you want to offer your network high quality and added value.

-You can find more useful tips in the LinkedIn-Guide of the OMT magazine.
+You can read more useful tips in OMT magazine's LinkedIn guide.

 Advertising on LinkedIn

-The advertising company pays for sponsored InMails if they are successfully delivered.
+The advertising company pays for sponsored InMails if they are delivered successfully.
 Sponsored content and text ads are offered in the variants cost-per-click or payment per thousand impressions of a previously defined target group.

 LinkedIn Marketing - My conclusion

-You should focus on LinkedInmarketing for your company.
-You'll kill two birds with one stone.
-With the right content, you establish yourself as an expert and contact person - and by building up an employer brand, you support social recruiting.
+You should focus on LinkedIn marketing for your company.
+In doing so, you kill two birds with one stone.
+With suitable content, you establish yourself as an expert and contact person - and by building an employer brand, you support social recruiting.

-What is your opinion on LinkedInmarketing?
+What is your opinion about LinkedIn Marketing?
 What questions do you have for Katja?
-Please use the comment function.
-Do you want to be informed about new articles on online marketing for agencies and freelancers?
-Then follow us on Twitteror Facebook , or subscribe to our newsletter.
+Feel free to use the comment function.
+You want to be informed about new articles on online marketing for agencies and freelancers?
+Then follow us on Twitter, Facebook or via our newsletter.